-- What do you want to study? - Do you have graduate programs and advisors picked out? - Do you have someone to help you with the process (a current advisor)? - Do you have a proposed project that is discrete, fundable and compelling? - You are not held to it though- it is ok if you change it later in your career - Remember deadlines range from October 18-22 - You need to start writing well before the deadline (NOW!) - Reference letters are due Oct 29, so you have an extra week to bug your letter writers
+- What do you want to study? - Do you have graduate programs and advisors picked out? - It's the spring, so use this summer to start exploring this - Do you have someone to help you with the process (a current advisor/mentor)? - Someone in your department plus Dr. Lacy - Do you have a proposed project that is discrete, fundable, and compelling? - You are not held to it though- it is ok if you change it later in your career - Remember deadlines range around Oct 20 - You need to start writing well before the deadline - Reference letters are due at the end of Oct, so you have an extra week to bug your letter writers